EricZinda/InductorProlog/readme.md

 This lightweight Prolog compiler was first used in production in an iPhone strategy game called [Exospecies](https://www.exospecies.com).
 Visit the [Exospecies Blog](https://www.exospecies.com/blog) for more details.
 It is designed to be small, memory constrained, and used as an implementation detail of an app... *not* as an interactive prolog compiler.
 That means it has features like:

 - Small and easy to debug and extend.
 I wanted something I could understand.
-- Constrained featureset (see unsupportedprolog.md for a non-exhaustive list of features it *doesn't* support).
+- Constrained feature set (see below for a non-exhaustive list of features it *doesn't* support).
 I only implemented what was required to implement the Heirarchical Task Network AI algorithm (see blog above for more details)
 - Ability to set the memory budget and have it fail gracefully if the budget is exceeded
 - Avoidance of the stack whenever possible since the stack size on some devices like the iPhone is *very* constrained.
 Unfortunately, this makes some of the code harder to understand but was necessary to use in production.
 - It will abort the process when it encounters logic failures (like asserting a fact twice) instead of returning a nice error message.
 It was designed like this to make it easier to find bugs in production (since you'll get a stack trace and error report), but it does make the interactive usage less "friendly".